 I’m incredibly fortunate that I get to share my office space every day with my pets.
 At my house, every day is take your pets to work day.
-Karma-Kat and Magical-dog every day all year long.
+Karma-Kat and the new puppy Bravo-Boy inspire my pet-writing dream.
 When I’m having a particularly hectic day, getting a purr fix, or doggy wag of encouragement does wonders.
 Surveys indicate that one in five companies allow pets in the workplace.
 People who bring their pets actually work longer hours!
 You can get started on this pet-revolution this Friday.

 2018 marks the 20th annual celebration of Take Your Dog To Work Day and event creator Pet Sitters International reflects on the growth of pet-friendly policies and encourages companies to “make it their business” to help pets in need on June 22.

 TAKE YOUR DOG TO WORK DAY!

 Pet Sitter’s International’s Take Your Dog To Work Day® (TYDTWDay) was created to spotlight what terrific companions dogs are, and encourage adoptions.
 The annual event encourages employers to experience the benefits and value of pets in the workplace, and to support and celebrate the pet community.
 Pet Sitters, animal shelters, and business of all kinds join in this fur-tastic Friday event.

 WHY PETS AT WORK?

 When PSI created Take Your Dog To Work Day® in 1999, PSI President Patti Moran says the day was initially met with skepticism.
 For nearly two decades, however, large, small and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.